 It takes more than a little rain to phase the people of Cozumel, and the island is always a beautiful and fun place to explore – even if you get a little wet.

-Don’t let some clouds and raindrops stop you from finding the fun stuff to do on Cozumel island.
+Don’t let some clouds and raindrops stop you from finding the fun stuff to do on the island.

 There are plenty of things to do in Cozumel on a rainy day.
-Downtown Cozumel is full of restaurants, bars, shopping, art, salons and spas, and home to the fully renovated Museum of Cozumel Island.
-Foodies can sample local Yucatecan specialties, and will love adding the island’s new gastro-parks to their “must-try” restaurants.
-And Cozumel divers will still go diving–dive boats here go out as long as the winds on the west coast of the island are calm and safe.
+The downtown area is full of shopping, art, salons and spas, and a fully renovated museum.
+Foodies can sample local specialties and add the island’s new gastro-parks to their “must-try” restaurants.
+And divers will still go diving in the rain, as long as the winds are calm and safe.

 But when it does rain, it usually only lasts a few minutes.